cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 into a controlled, traceable one (a failed log rotation that triggers an alert).

+## Isn't this just papering over the cracks?

+One counterargument I've seen is basically this:

+> If the handler is missing, shouldn't we let the process crash so that
+> monitoring detects it?

+The problem isn't a single process crashing, we can tolerate that.
+The problem is the cascading failure when thousands of processes crash simultaneously.
+Consider that:

+- Distributed systems like LogDevice rely on replicas.
+If too many nodes terminate at once, the sudden promotion of primaries can overwhelm the cluster.
+- Under such a thundering herd, connection pools collapse, cache coherency breaks, and retry storms erupt as clients scramble to reconnect.

+Whereas, in the `pkill -H` case:

+- No signals are sent -- services keep running safely
+- logrotate fails immediately with exit code 1
+- Monitoring alerts surface the failed rotation
+- Engineers investigate why handlers are missing
+- The service briefly logs to the wrong log file: not great, but definitely something that can be dealt with in business hours

+Quite a difference.
+This shifts the risk if a signal sender is missed from being a catastrophic, fleetwide outage to a localised operational failure that can be debugged during business hours.
+At scale, this is the difference between a midnight, all hands on deck, outage and a high priority task.
+I think I speak for anyone who works on these systems when I say I'd much prefer the latter :-)

+`pkill -H` doesn't hide the problem, it transforms it into something more manageable.
+The failure is still detected and fixed, just without the midnight wakeup call and frantic incident management.

 ## How does it work?

 So how does `pkill` detect whether a process has a signal handler registered?